-This is a free tool from Straight Path Solutions for SQL Server Database Administrators (or people who play DBA at their organization) to check the security of their SQL Servers.
+This is a free SQL Server security tool from Straight Path Solutions for SQL Server Database Administrators (or people who play DBA at their organization) to check their SQL Server security.
 It is used to detect security vulnerabilities and discrepancies in SQL Server instances.
 You can download the most recent version of sp_CheckSecurity from the Straight Path Solutions GitHub repository.

 Check the Security of your SQL Server Instances!